nilqed/nilqed.github.io/content/fricas-to-sixel.rst

 .. image:: content/domterm_sixel.png

-How this can accomplished is described at https://github.com/nilqed/latex2sixel.
+How this can be accomplished is described at https://github.com/nilqed/latex2sixel.